Subquadratic Approximation Algorithms for Separating Two Points with Objects in the Plane: Introduction

+We say that two points $s$ and $t$ are \defn{separated} by a set of objects $C$ if every path from $s$ to $t$ passes through some element of $C$.
+The \defn{point-separation problem} asks, for a given set of (weighted) objects $\cC$ and two points $s$ and $t$, what is the minimum (weight) subset $C$ of $\cC$ separating $s$ and $t$?
+An example of this problem can be found in \cref{fig:example-curves-1}.

 Point-separation captures a number of real-world scenarios, particularly problems of detecting or preventing entrances/exits from a region.
-For instance, if you wanted to install radar sensors (each able to detect within a fixed radius) around an isolated facility to detect any unexpected visitors approaching the facility, and you had a number of candidate installation locations based on the terrain and foliage that would be protected from wildlife: Radar sensors can be quite expensive, so you'd like to minimize the number of them required to guarantee detection of anyone who approaches.
-The point $s$ is your facility, the point $t$ is at infinity (or some point sufficiently far away), and each candidate radar location becomes a disk object with the given radius.
+For example, in the case of a small isolated facility in the wilderness, one may want to install proximity sensors of some kind (each able to detect movement within a fixed radius) from a set of candidate installation locations.
+Radar sensors can be quite expensive, so it would be helpful to minimize the number of them required to guarantee detection of anyone approaching.
+This can be modelled as an instance of the point-separation problem: The point $s$ is your facility, the point $t$ is at infinity (or some point sufficiently far away), and each candidate sensor location becomes a disk object with the given radius.

-An algorithm for point-separation also forms a sub-routine in a constant approximation-algorithm for the so-called ``barrier resilience'' problem~\cite{KumarLSS21}.
+An algorithm for point-separation also forms a sub-routine in a constant-factor approximation-algorithm for the barrier resilience problem~\cite{KumarLSS21}, motivated by wireless-sensor network design.